elmunoz42/sbcc-ev-charging-stations/README.md

 This multi-scenario approach provides Santa Barbara County with a robust framework for EV infrastructure planning that balances immediate operational needs with strategic long-term capacity development.

-### Three Scenario Projections Based on the PowerFlex Data Modeling (Base Forecast), the Energy Department Data Trends and the Zero-Emission Vehicle Plan Targets
+### Three Scenario Projections Based on the PowerFlex Data Modeling (Base Forecast), the Energy Commission Data Trends and the Zero-Emission Vehicle Plan Targets

 ![image](https://github.com/user-attachments/assets/188839e2-f587-407c-bd5d-8ec6280b93de)

-### For Reference: This is the Historical EV Adoption Data From California Department of Energy for CSB
+### For Reference: This is the Historical EV Adoption Data From California Energy Commission for CSB

 ![image](https://github.com/user-attachments/assets/8d612815-f260-48f8-a3e4-b5b0620df916)